peerkar/liferay-gsearch/README.md

 __With custom adapter:__

 * Take use of all the configuration options and extra query types for improving relevancy
-* Use all the configuration options for Query String query (without, per field configurations won't work)
+  * Use extra query types like function score queries to improve relevancy
-* Get support for extra query types like function score queries to improve relevancy
+  * Use all the configuration options for Query String query (without, for example per field configurations won't work)
-* Take use of improved Elasticsearch index configuration
+* Take use of improved Elasticsearch index configuration and mappings
 * Use keyword suggesters

-__ Without custom adapter__
+__Without custom adapter__

 * Just deploy the modules and use it with any supported search engine.
 * Use it with recent CE 7.0 and 7.1 versions.